Cortical-interactome/scLRSomatoDev/README.md

 #### Prerequisites

-* **Docker**: If you don't have Docker installed, please [download and install it](https://www.docker.com/products/docker-desktop/) before continuing.
+* **Docker**: If you don't have Docker installed, please [download and install it](https://www.docker.com/products/docker-desktop/) before proceeding.

 #### Setup Instructions